Hammarn/1MB335/Lab2.md

 ```

 ### Importing libraries
-One of the strenghts of Python is the many libraries; some are built in, others you have to install yourself.
+One of the strengths of Python is the many libraries; some are built-in, others you have to install yourself.
 These libraries provide great utilities.
 We will encounter some in these labs but there are too many to even list.
-If you have a problem in programing chances are quite high that someone else have had the same problem before you and already solved it.
+If you have a problem in programming chances are quite high that someone else has had the same problem before you and already solved it.
 Why constantly try to re-invent the wheel?
-Two of these libraries that you should probably be aware of are `numpy` for handling numbers and `pandas` for data analys, such as reading files and storing them in more clever formats that Pythons built in ones.
+Two of these libraries that you should probably be aware of are `numpy` for handling numbers and `pandas` for data analysis, such as reading files and storing them in more clever formats than Python's built-in ones.
 An added benefit of these is that they are written in C, and thus are generally orders of magnitude faster than using just base Python.

 How to import a library then?
 It is rather simple.
 You just type `import` followed by the name of the library.